Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A closing and contact information

-Here’s an example how to write a resume
+Here is an example of how to write a resume

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced person in your field I am confident that I will be an ideal candidate for this position.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and knowledgeable [Your field] I think I’d make a perfect fit for this position.

-I thank you for considering my application.
-I look forward to getting in touch with you.
+Thank you for considering my application.
+I am looking forward hearing from you.

 Sincerely,